-A key concern in the environment-trade arena is that high environmental standards and trade measures designed to support green production and reduce environmental footprints at home may have the perverse effect of moving environmental impacts to other countries, either because companies shift production to countries with lower environmental standards or because consumers meet their consumption needs through the import of products produced less sustainably elsewhere.
+In the context of the COVID-19 pandemic, countries everywhere are expanding interventions in their economies and adapting their trade policies to offer more support to domestic industries, promote strategic autonomy in key to support green production and reduce environmental footprints at home may have the perverse effect of moving environmental impacts to other countries, either because companies shift production to countries with lower environmental standards or because consumers meet their consumption needs through the import of products produced less sustainably elsewhere.
 In this context, from an environmental viewpoint, a priority for trade policy is to incentivize businesses with the existing wealth and resources to innovate, invest in and share new approaches to sustainable production to do so, while supporting and providing the enabling policy environments for all businesses in all countries to follow suit.